Stylok5/Project-2-GameofQuotes/README.md

 ### Day 2 and 3:

-On the second day, I started with the homepage creation.
+On the second day, I started with the characters page creation.
 First I used two hook React functions *useState and *useEffect to grab the data from the external API and console log it so that I could better understand how to handle the data.

 ![Alt text](https://i.imgur.com/gkCG2GX.png "Optional title")